25 Exercise Tips for Beginners

 Bonus tip: Don’t compare yourself to others.
 Everyone you see working out has a different goal and lifestyle.
 Make a fitness log and write down achievements you made and try to beat them.
 For example, try to lift heavier weights than you did last time.
 When you compare yourself to yourself, your goals become more attainable.

 A little inspiration is all it takes.
 You will be a role model to those around you when they see you exercising and taking care of your health.
-If you don’t know where to start, you should try this HIIT workout.
+If you don’t know where to start, you should try this HIIT (high-intensity interval training) workout.